osrf/gazebo_tutorials/guided_a/tutorial3.md

         sudo make install

-1. If everything went well, let's open Gazebo from any terminal and check that the label has been successfully changed:
+1. If everything went well, let's open Gazebo-classic from any terminal and check that the label has been successfully changed:

         gazebo --verbose